 - Felony Charges

 - Violation of Probation

 Richard McConathy has been defending people in Texas courts for more than a decade, and Brian Bolton has handled a wide variety of criminal cases on both of sides of the aisle as a former chief prosecutor.
 Our criminal defense lawyers are admitted to practice in state courts throughout Texas as well as the U.S. District Court Northern District of Texas.

-Law Offices of Richard C. McConathy aggressively defend clients all over Denton County, including The Colony, Lewisville, Little Elm, Highland Village, Argyle, Flower Mound, and many others.
+Contact the Law Offices of Richard C. McConathy today for a consultation about your alleged (Focus Keyword) offense in Denton, Frisco, Lewisville, Flower Mound, and surrounding areas of Denton County, Texas.
 Call (940) 222-8004 or complete an online contact form today to have our attorneys review your case and answer all of your legal questions during a free, confidential consultation.)

 This depends on several factors: the charge you are facing (Misdemeanor or Felony), your criminal history, the difficulty of your case, the estimated time spent on your case by the Lawyer, The experience, and reputation of your attorney in criminal defense.

 1 – Will you personally be handling my case?

 2 – How often do you go to trial?

 3 – What areas of criminal law are you most experienced with?